 - Absence from the Mid-Year Retreat counts as two absences.

-- A class member can miss no more than two classes (total) to graduate.
+- A class member can miss no more than two classes (total).
 Class members must make-up both missed classes to graduate.

-- Participants will also be counted absent if they arrive 30 minutes after the class has started or leave 30 minutes prior to the official dismissal.
+- Participants will also be counted absent if they arrive 30 minutes after the class has started or exit 30 minutes prior to the official dismissal.

 - Extreme circumstances can be appealed to the Community Leadership Program Chairs and Executive Director.